PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 }
 ```

 After parsing this JSON file, a JavaScript object with the same structure will be generated.
-Understanding the file structure will allow you to navigate the parsed object via object properties and array indexes to extract the data you need.
+Understanding the file structure will allow you to navigate the parsed object via its object properties and array indexes to extract the data you need.

-For this project, we are only interested in the objects inside the planets array that have an id property with one of the following values: `p3`, `p4`, `p5`, `p6`, `p7`, `p8`.
+For this project, we are only interested in the objects inside the planets array that have an `id` property with one of the following values: `p3`, `p4`, `p5`, `p6`, `p7`, `p8`.
 We will also filter out dwarf planets and planets that don’t have any moons.
-Each object (planet) from the array has several properties, but we only need four of them:
+Each object (`planet`) from the array has several properties, but we only need four of them:
 *	**`id`**: a code that identifies the planet (e.g. `"p5"`)
 *	**`name`**: the common name of the planet (e.g. `"Jupiter"`)
 *	**`diameterKm`**: the diameter of the planet in kilometers.
-*	**`satellites`**: an array that contains an array of objects, which are the planet’s moons.
+*	**`satellites`**: an array that contains an array of objects, which are the planet’s natural satellites, or "moons".

 Each element in the `satellites` array is an object, and it also contains a large list of properties.
 We only need two:
 *	**`name`**: the name (or code) of the satellite.
 *	**`diameterKm`**: the diameter of the satellite in kilometers.

-With this information, you can load the file, parse it and filter the planets array so that it only includes the objects that are going to be used.
+With this information, you can load the file, parse it and filter the `planets` array so that it only includes the objects that are going to be used.
 It should then be stored in the `app.planets` array.

 Start creating a new script file: `js/load.js`.
 It requires the _d3-fetch_ module (since we will use `d3.json()`) and the `js/constants.js` (since we will populate the `app.planets` array).
 To keep things simple, at this stage, we will import the entire D3 library, since we might use other functions later.
 Add the following two lines to `js/load.js`: